totvs/tir/doc_files/ARCHITECTURE.md

 Each technology should inherit the **base.py** class.
 It already handles the basic functionalities so now the only thing left is to create all methods that are specific to each technology.

-e.g. A method for choosing an option from the menu could be different for each TOTVS technology.
+e.g. A method for choosing an option from the menu could be different for each technology.

 This class must have the **internal** suffix after its name.
 At this point not all methods are designed for the user, so now we must define the user classes.